 The veteran suit is a Bulat-like suit, having similar super-heavy armor capable to withstand assault rifles.
 The soldier carrying it uses an AN-94, an improved version of the AK-74.

 Fight tips: The only option on how to reliably take on a duty squad is the long-distance fighting.
-The duty weapons may be in better condition than yours, but the AK-accuracy is still poor, so you definitely can eliminate 5 dutiers in 10 seconds if they also have no cover as well.
-Time your attack.
+The duty weapons may be in better condition than yours, but the AK-accuracy is still poor, so you definitely can snipe 5 dutiers in 10 seconds if they also have no cover as well.
+Time your attack, that is very important and one of the reasons why Freedom uses guerilla tactics while engaging Duty.

 Ambush is also an option, but only if you wear a heavy freedom suit and use a fast-firing gun (preferably the G36 at 80-100 m).
 And if they have concentrated fire on you, you are dead.